rrarissa/ML-Production-Practice/README.md

 It has functions of debug, info, warning, error and critical.

-# flake8
+# Flake8
-Check the style and quality of python code
+Flake8 is a Python linting tool that checks code for compliance with style and quality standards

 # wemake-services